Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Problem Formulation

 \subsection{Quality of VCPS}

-With the above analysis, we define the quality of VCPS as follows: \begin{Definition}[\textit{VCPS Quality}] The quality of VCPS $\Upsilon \in (0,1)$ is defined as the average of the complement of AoV for each view $v$ in edge nodes during the scheduling period $T$.
+Given the above metric AoV, which evaluates the quality of views individually, we further define the quality of VCPS at the system level as follows. \begin{Definition}[\textit{VCPS Quality}] The quality of VCPS $\Upsilon \in (0,1)$ is defined as the average of the complement of AoV for each view $v$ in edge nodes during the scheduling period $T$.

 \end{Definition}